emilyfuhrman/datavis_design/2018_Fall/Studios/05_Building_Wind_Vector_Maps_in_R.md

 We’re going to use the plotly package in conjunction with ggplot, so it will work almost identically to the previous code with only 1-2 additions.

 A couple quick things to set up in the data: 1.
-We now want to group by the date as well so we need to extract that value from the ‘time’ field.
+We now want to group by the date as well so we need to extract that value from the `time` field.
 2. Again, creating a daily aggregated data frame using almost the same code as above.
 3. Plotly has limitations when working with missing data, so we’re going to filter the data frame so that only stations with complete data (here we have 8 days of data).

 ```
 df$date <- as.Date(df$time, format='%Y-%m-%d')